Jason Pargin: Writing career

-Pargin's first novel John Dies at the End was at first rejected by publishers, and he considered withdrawing it from consideration until indie horror publisher Permuted Press agreed to publish it in 2007.
-A second edition by Thomas Dunne Books was published with additional material as a hardcover on September 29, 2009.
+Pargin's first novel John Dies at the End was initially rejected by publishers, and he considered withdrawing it from consideration until indie horror publisher Permuted Press agreed to publish it in 2007.
+A second edition by Thomas Dunne Books was published with additional material as a hard cover on September 29, 2009.
 Three further novels in the series have been published: This Book Is Full of Spiders (2012), What the Hell Did I Just Read (2017) and If This Book Exists, You're in the Wrong Universe (2022).

 Pargin published the first book of the Zoey Ashe series in 2015, Futuristic Violence and Fancy Suits.
-He has since published two further novels in the series: Zoey Punches the Future in the Dick (2020) and Zoey is Too Drunk for This Dystopia (2023).
+He has since published two further novels in the series: Zoey Punches the Future in the Dick (2020) and Zoey Is Too Drunk for This Dystopia (2023).

 Pargin published his first standalone novel in 2024, I'm Starting to Worry About This Black Box of Doom.

-In 2025, Pargin signed a publishing deal with St. Martin's Press for three forthcoming titles: the fourth installment in the Zoey Ashe series, a standalone supernatural horror novel, and the sixth entry in the John Dies at the End series.
+In 2025, Pargin signed a publishing deal with St. Martin's Press for three forthcoming titles: the fourth instalment in the Zoey Ashe series, a standalone supernatural horror novel, and the sixth entry in the John Dies at the End series.
 The books are scheduled for release in spring 2028, fall 2029, and fall 2031, respectively.
 According to his literary agency, the standalone novel follows a true crime enthusiast searching for her sister's killer, ultimately uncovering a suburban hotel that serves as a front for an interdimensional being collecting human skins.

 Adaptations

-After enjoying some success John Dies at the End came to the attention of Don Coscarelli, who decided to adapt it as a film.
+After enjoying some success, John Dies at the End came to the attention of Don Coscarelli, who decided to adapt it as a film.
 In 2007, Coscarelli optioned the film rights.
 Filming took place from late 2010 until January 2011 at locations in Southern California.
 The film, starring Chase Williamson, Rob Mayes, Clancy Brown, and Paul Giamatti, premiered at the Sundance Film Festival on January 23, 2012.
-It also played on March 12, 2012, at South by Southwest, in Austin, Texas.
+It also played on March 12, 2012 at South by Southwest, in Austin, Texas.